Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Temporary credentials have a more restricted set of permissions than the standard IAM user, and they expire automatically after a set period of time.

 +	####	Using IAM roles with AWS services

+	EC2 instances often run applications that must make secure API calls to other AWS services.
+Roles can be used to give instances permissions to access other AWS services to overcome security risks.

 ### Managing EC2